Axway-API-Builder-Ext/api-builder-extras/api-builder-plugin-fn-google-maps/README.md

 ## Configuration

-After installation and restarting your API-Builder project you get the following new flow-node:
+After installation and restarting your API-Builder project you get the following new flow-nodes:
 ![Node][img1]
 Before you can make use it in your flow you have to configure your AWS-Credentials allowed to invoke Lambda functions.